HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 According to Alex Russell's <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap, 2024</a> study, these are however far above the proposed target of a page load of under 3 seconds at the 75th percentile, which is 365 KB.

-At the 75th percentile, both mobile and desktop blast past the proposed 650 KB budget to achieve 5 seconds by, and that is assuming it's a JavaScript heavy page, and markup is accordingly smaller.
+At the 75th percentile, both mobile and desktop blast past the proposed 650 KB budget to achieve a 5 second load time, and that is assuming it's a JavaScript-heavy page, and markup is accordingly smaller.

 {{ figure_markup(
   image="distribution-of-js-response-sizes-by-page-type.png",